 How Do I Know if My Quaker Parrot Is Happy?

 Luckily, these docile birds are happy to come out of their shell with the right owner.
 They may not call at ear-splitting levels or fly busily around your home as a budgie might.
-However, you’ll know your quaker is happy when it:

 - Displays calm or pleased body language

 - Interacts peacefully with other birds or pets

 These are all signs that you’ve been a good owner, and your quaker is happy.
 Of course, happy body language to a person is very different from a bird.
 Likewise, a quaker parrot’s happy sounds are not laughter or a brighter tone of voice.
 Let’s take a closer look at the unique indicators that your quaker is happy:

 Parrots are very expressive birds, and the quaker breed is no exception.
 Although they can mimic speech, parrots mainly rely on conveying their emotion with body language.
 Flicking their tail, puffing their feathers, or inclining their head speaks volumes in the parrot world.

 In fact, calls and whistles are mainly used for entertainment or fitting in with a flock.
 Parrots don’t use it to have conversations.
 If you want to understand your quaker, you need to know what those little cues mean.

 Parrots have full control over their tail feathers.
 They use them to convey excitement with a quick and decisive wag.
 If they dance and feel really into the music, they can wag their tail as they bob their heads.

 Of course, by twitching its tail feathers, a parrot also has better control over the muscles around its cloaca.
 Many owners recognize this as a sign that the bird is about to poop.
 However, an excited wag is different from a quick twitch.